kevsmith/my-mcp/architecture.md

 ## Overview

-This project implements three Model Context Protocol (MCP) servers that provide specialized tools for working with different types of files and data.
-The architecture follows a modular design where each server focuses on a specific domain: document processing, Excel manipulation, and filesystem operations.
+This project implements four Model Context Protocol (MCP) servers that provide specialized tools for working with different types of files and data.
+The architecture follows a modular design where each server focuses on a specific domain: document processing, Excel manipulation, filesystem operations, and Outlook message management.

 ## High-Level Architecture